 Before & After Photos

-This is a 29 year old, 5'5", 115 pound woman who wanted larger breasts.
-She underwent a breast augmentation surgery in Denver Colorado.
-She chose 265 cc, smooth, round silicone gel implants placed through an inframammary fold (breast crease) incision into a subpectoral position.
-Post-operative ...
+This is a 21 year old, 5'1", 115 pound woman who wanted a more filled out look to her breasts.
+She decided to undergo a Denver breast augmentation procedure to achieve bigger breasts.
+She chose 350 cc, smooth, round, silicone gel implants placed through an inframammary fold (breast crea...
 View Case

 We would be happy to meet with you in person and answer all of your breast augmentation questions.
 We have 2 offices conveniently located in the Denver metropolitan area.
 One is just outside of Denver in lovely Golden, Colorado, immediately off 6th Avenue West, and the other is downtown in Cherry Creek, Denver.
 Please schedule a personal consultation to learn what plastic surgery can do for you.
 Simply call (720) 279-1926 or request your complimentary consultationcomplimentary consultation online.